 obtain written statements from all or any of the above.

-All communications with the [insert role] in the course of investigating an allegation of bullying will be managed sensitively.
+All communications in the course of investigating an allegation of bullying will be managed sensitively.
 Investigations will be completed as quickly as possible to allow for the behaviours to be addressed in a timely manner.

 The objective of completing a thorough investigation into the circumstances of alleged bullying behaviour is to determine the nature of the conduct and the students involved.
 A thorough understanding of the alleged bullying will inform staff about how to most effectively implement an appropriate response to that behaviour.

 Serious bullying, including serious cyberbullying, is a criminal offence and may be referred to Victoria Police.
-For more information, see: Brodie’s Law.
+For more information, see: Brodie’s Law

 Responses to bullying behaviours

-When [insert role] has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with [insert roles, i.e. Student Wellbeing Team, teachers, SSS, Assistant Principal, Principal, Department of Education and Training specialist staff etc].
+When the Year Level leader has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with key stakeholders such as Head of Sub-School, Student Wellbeing Team, teachers, SSS, Assistant Principal, Principal, Department of Education and Training specialist staff etc.

 There are a number of factors that will be considered when determining the most appropriate response to the behaviour.
-When making a decision about how to respond to bullying behaviour, Example School will consider:
+When making a decision about how to respond to bullying behaviour, Forest Hill College will consider:

-[Amend to reflect the needs of your school]

 the age and maturity of the students involved

 the severity and frequency of the bullying, and the impact it has had on the victim student